-The Company considers the cash flows that it expects to derive from financial assets in its assessment and management of liquidity risk, in particular, cash and cash equivalents, guaranteed investment certificates and sales taxes receivable.
+The Company considers the cash flows that it expects to derive from financial assets in its assessment and management of liquidity risk, in particular, cash and cash equivalents, guaranteed investment certificates and sales taxes receivable and tax credits receivable.

-23. CONTENGENCIES AND COMMITMENTS
+22. CONTINGENCIES AND COMMITMENTS